-How can I play a sound file from a Windows batch file?
+How to play a sound file from a Windows batch file

-Use the start command to start the program associated with the file.
-For example, if you wanted to open the player to play "music.mp3" in the command line or batch file you could type the below command.
+If you would like to the player to open and play "music.mp3" in the command line or batch file, you could type the following command.

-If the sound file has a space in the filename, surround the filename in quotes as shown in the example below.
+If the sound file has a space in the file name, surround the file name in quotes as shown in the following example.

-Tip: Using the start command opens the file in the default audio player.
-This means by default audio files will open in Windows Media Player.
-However, if the user has installed a different audio program that has re-associated the audio files it will open in that program.
-If you want Windows Media Player to play the audio file regardless of what other audio players have been installed, try the below alternative solution.
+Tip: Using the start command opens the file in the default audio player, which means by default, audio files open in Windows Media Player.
+However, if the computer has a different audio program that has re-associated the audio files, the other program is used instead.
+If you want Windows Media Player to play the audio file regardless of what other audio players are installed, continue to the next section.

-As can be seen in the example below, we're using mplay32 as the program to play the file.
-The /play and /close switches are used to tell the program to play the file once open and then close when done.
+As can be seen in the following example, we are using mplay32 as the program to play the file.
+The /play and /close switches are used to tell the program to play the file and then close when done.
 Finally, the remainder of the line is the full path to where the audio file is stored.
-In this example, we're playing the Windows chimes file.
+In this example, we are playing the Windows chimes file.

 mplay32 /play /close c:\windows\media\chimes.wav

-If the file or directory has a space in it, make sure to include the full path in quotes as shown below.
+If the file or directory has a space in it, make sure to include the full path in quotes, as shown.

 mplay32 /play /close "c:\windows\media\windows xp error.wav"

-Finally, earlier versions of the Media Player (mplayer) can only play .wav, .mid, *.cda, *.avi, *.asf files.
-If you're trying to play .mp3 files or other audio files, this program will not work.
+Earlier versions of the Media Player (mplayer) can only play .wav, .mid, .cda, .avi, and .asf files.
+If you are trying to play .mp3 files or other audio files, this program will not work.
 If you need to play other media files, use an alternative command line media player that is not included with Windows.
-The later version of Windows wmplayer command is capable of playing .mp3 files as well as all other media files Windows Media Player is capable of playing.
+The later version of Windows wmplayer command is capable of playing .mp3 files, as well as all other media files Windows Media Player is capable of playing.

-To play an audio file in a different media player, set the path to the directory of where the alternative media player is or move into the directory that contains the audio file.
-Otherwise you'll get an error message indicating that the command is not recognized.
+To play an audio file in a different media player, set the path to the directory of where the alternative media player is located or move into the directory that contains the audio file.
+Otherwise, you will get an error message indicating that the command is not recognized.

-For example, assuming you wanted to play a MP3 file in the VLC media player.
-You could move into the C:\Program files\VideoLan\VLC directory or add the directory to your path.
-From this directory, type the below command to execute and start playing the MP3 file in VLC.
-Keep in mind that the mplay32 options mentioned above (/play and /close) do not work for every media player including VLC.
+For example, if you would like to play an MP3 file in the VLC media player, you could move to the C:\Program Files\VideoLan\VLC directory or add the directory to your path.
+From this directory, type the following command to execute and start playing the MP3 file in VLC.
+Keep in mind that the mplay32 options mentioned above (/play and /close) do not work for every media player, including VLC.

 vlc "c:\music\my song.mp3"